 It is also more difficult to keep updated when changes are required which is probably more often than you think.
 You not only need to make an update to your Will to reflect any changes in your situation, but also any changes in the circumstances of anybody named in the Will.
 Maybe your liquidator is no longer an appropriate choice, in which case you need to update your Will.

 The inconvenience and expense of updating a Will often leads people to make do with Wills that no longer reflect their situation or their wishes.

 2) Holographic Will

 There are famous examples in Canada of exactly this situation.
-Like Cecil George Harris in 1948 who scratched his Will on the side of his tractor while he was pinned beneath.
+Like Cecil George Harris in 1948, who scratched his Will on the side of his tractor while he was pinned beneath it.
 Although this happened in Saskatchewan, any Province would have accepted this Will, including Québec.

 A holographic Will is handwritten entirely by the testator and signed by them, with no other formal requirements.
-However, the will must extremely clear and unambiguous, and the interpretation of the instructions in the Will are made by a judge during the probate of the will.
+However, the Will must be extremely clear and unambiguous, and the interpretation of the instructions in the Will are made by a judge during the probate of the Will.
 This type of Will typically costs nothing, but they frequently contain errors or omit critical clauses.

 It is almost impossible for somebody to write a well drafted Last Will and Testament starting with a blank piece of paper.
 A holographic Will should only be used in the most extreme circumstances.